mcrd25/mcrd25/README.md

   - Covid 19 detection guide from chest x-rays using Convolutional Neural Networks.
 (Yes I know covid-19 is basically not a thing any more, which is exactly why this is a fun project).
 [See Repo Here](https://github.com/mcrd25/CNN-for-C19-chestxray-detection) 🧪 👩‍🔬
   -  Profit analysis using Economic Value Added (EVA) and TVM, with financial statements as input.
 This project is based in python (makes use of tensorflow as well) and I will make Jupyter notebooks available for finance professionals to easily navigate the analysis tutorial. **NOTE:** ***__No repo yet.
 Coming soon__***
   -  Replicated and abstracted analysis of how insurance coverage policies impact pharmaceutical innovation based on [This research](https://www.aeaweb.org/articles?id=10.1257/aeri.20210063&&from=f) 📜 **NOTE:** ***Initial stages of project, no repo yet***
-  -  Binary Search Tree implmentations and sample code.
+  -  Binary Search Tree implmentations and sample code i ndifferent languages.
 [See repo here](https://github.com/mcrd25/bst) 🌲 2️⃣
   -  Predicting Bitcoin Price Variations using Bayesian Regression = - **NOTE:** ***__no repo yet__*** 🪙
   -  NLP analysis in python of bible version to prove superiority of KJV version. **NOTE:** ***__repo coming soon__*** 📖
   -  Trying to updated current [Personal Projects Repo (compiled list of all decent projects on my github)](https://github.com/mcrd25/Personal-Projects)